IvanAkhmylin/TranslatorYandexAPI/README.md

 # TranslatorYandexAPI
-This is my realization of YANDEX.TRANSLATE API
+This is my implementation of Yandex.Translate API